jveilleux/FarmFreshWeb/advanced-features.md

 * Create ‘product variants’ to make your shopfront less cluttered and easier to navigate.
   [Read more ](/product-variants.md)
-* Strategies for pricing irregular, indivisible items which are charged by the kg, such as meat.
+* Strategies for pricing irregular, indivisible items which are charged by the lb, such as meat.
   [Read more](/pricing-irregular-indivisible-meat-items.md)
 * Apply ‘product properties’ to your products so customers can see which items are organic, spray free, free range etc.
   [Read more](/product-properties.md)